jameshughes89/cs101/source/topic4.rst

         else:
             print('Third Quadrant')

-* In the above example, we *could* have done it without nesting and using just ``and`` and whatnot, but the nesting does make things easy to follow.
+* In the above example, we *could* have done it without nesting by using ``and`` and whatnot, but for fun we can nest it

 * Again, no limit to how deep you nest... but mind the readability of your code!